davidwickerhf/instaclient/README.md

 ## Features
 - Scraping
-    - Scrape a user's followers
+    - Scrape a user's followers (Via scrolling or with GraphQL)
+    - Scraoe a user's following (Via scrolling or with GraphQL)
     - Scrape a Hashtag
     - Scrape a Location
     - Scrape a Profile